 Get our FREE IIFYM Weight Loss Starter Guide

-Diet Break: Is It Time For You To Push Pause?
+Diet Break: Is It Time For You Pause Your Diet Plan?

 Plus, pairing a diet break with IIFYM, you’ll be in macro heaven.
 In the most basic terms, a diet break is a brief interlude from your calorie deficit, as well as a reduction in cardio.
 This can be executed two different ways.